How to deploy NG Firewall in Microsoft Azure

 10.2.0.0/16

-The IP address range for your virtual network in CIDR notation.
+The IP address space for your virtual network in CIDR notation.

 Subscription